tripathi-gaurav/tripathi-gaurav.github.io/_posts/2018-07-20-grpc-python-client-with-tls-and-java-server.md

 /** == End of Code to drive the server == */
   ```

-Finally, you just need to add write the `main` method to call start your server:
+Finally, you just need to add the `main` method to start your server:
 ```java
 public static void main(String[] args) throws IOException, InterruptedException {
   final HelloDroidTLSServer server = new HelloDroidTLSServer();